 Janja Vuletic was born in Dubrovnik (Croatia) where she first studied music at the Dubrovnik Conservatory.
 Already during her first years of studing, she won Singing Competitions both at

 regional level then national, and eventually international level; winning in 2000 the International "Schneider Trnavsky" Competition in Slovakia.
-Soon afterwards she graduated at the Music
+After conservatory in Dubrovnik she studies music

-University in Vienna.
+at the Music University in Vienna.
 In 2005, she was winner of six Prizes at the 24th International Belvedere Singing Contest in Vienna, including 1st Prize for Operetta and 2d Prize for Opera.
-In 2008 she won
+In

 Her earliest engagements include the International Opera Studio Zürich, where she took part in several productions and had the opportunity to make her debut at the Zürich Opera House in Offenbach's La Belle Hélène, under the baton of Nikolaus Harnoncourt.
 From 2002 through 2006, she was engaged as a soloist at the Karlsruhe Opera, performing parts such as Cherubino (Le Nozze di Figaro), Orlofsky (Die Fledermaus), Hänsel (Hänsel und Gretel), Olga (Eugen Onegin), Niklausse (Les Contes d'Hoffmann), the Prince (Cendrillon) and Idamante (Idomeneo).